J4ckyLIM/Hackathon_Oracle/README.md

 ## Explanation

 Our first thought was to think about how to make the data onchain/offchain easily.
 For this we thought of this response scheme:
+- Possibility to add a "human api" like the company.

  <img src="https://media.discordapp.net/attachments/960837766768377896/962045205962440734/unknown.png?width=1416&height=1034">

 The different steps are:
 1. Get the data coming from 2 differents standard APIs (Polygon "https://polygon.io/" & Financial Modeling Prep "https://site.financialmodelingprep.com/").
    Compare the Data and get :